Estimated reading time: 5 minutes

 Leadership is all about the process of leading others.

-This includes the way information is shared, how well others are communicated with, and how well the mission and vision is kept in front of the people.
+This includes the way information is shared, how well others are communicated with, and how well the mission and vision are kept in front of the people.